johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

 - Lessons learned from meeting with the Son of Machine
   - The game is begun.
   - Let go
-  - Listen to your gut
+  - Listen to your gut, that doesn't mean anxiety, that means Kundalini Energy
   - The message is the entity; the messenger is just a shell
     - ref: Gospel of Judas, He did not say anything to them without using a parable.
 But when he was alone with his own disciples, he explained everything.
       - He was just like in the gospels.
 I was talking to Him just chatting random guy I meet on the bridge asks me for the time (He was fucking with me he knew i didnt want to know the time).
 I didnt get it for a while, finally hes like something, something, I'm jewish... then I looked at Him and I'm like motherfucker you got me!
 Its you!!
 He smiled